Updated March 2026 · Verified against Canadian Audio-Visual Certification Office (CAVCO) / CRA guidelines

 25%

-Canadian Film or Video Production Tax Credit (CPTC) provides up to 25% refundable tax credit on qualifying labour expenditure tax credit of 25% on qualifying Canadian labour expenditure for Canadian-controlled corporations producing eligible Canadian film and video content.
+Canadian Film or Video Production Tax Credit (CPTC) provides up to 25% refundable tax credit on qualifying labour expenditure.
+Refundable tax credit of 25% on qualifying Canadian labour expenditure for Canadian-controlled corporations producing eligible Canadian film and video content.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Canadian Audio-Visual Certification Office (CAVCO) / CRA program guidelines)

 Eligibility & Details